Converting Shapefiles to GeoJSON for Epi Pipelines

 def _round_coords(geom, precision: int = 6):

-"""Recursively round coordinates in a Shapely geometry."""
+"""Recursively round every coordinate in a Shapely geometry."""

 def _round_xy(x, y, z=None):